 There’s no doubt that exercise will benefit your overall health.
-Staying active can prevent a myriad of illnesses and disease.
-It can ward off obesity, heart disease, arthritis; help lower blood sugar levels in diabetics; and lower your risk of back pain.
+Staying active can prevent a myriad of illnesses and diseases.
+It can ward off obesity, heart disease, arthritis, help lower blood sugar levels in diabetics and lower your risk of back pain.

-Did you know that frequent exercise can also directly impact your vision health?
+Did you know that exercising regularly can also directly impact your eye health?
 Exercise is a crucial part of maintaining good vision throughout your life.
-Not only will frequent exercise keep you fit, it will also keep your vision health in check.
+Not only will frequent exercise keep you fit, but it will also keep your vision health in check.

 Studies have shown that people who exercise regularly will lower their risk of developing age-related disease in their old age.

 An eye-healthy diet and active lifestyle are essential for maintaining healthy eyes.
-Here’s how you can use your exercise routine to benefit your eyes.
+Here’s how exercising can boost eye health.

 Glaucoma is a common eye disease that is caused by high fluid pressure in the eye.
 It is very common among people above the age of 60.
 It is the leading cause of blindness around the world.